sergey-melnychuk/doing-some-actors/doc/design-guide.md

 1. Shutting individual Actors or the whole Environment down:
    - it is required to find a way to terminate an Actor to avoid resource leak
    - same thing with the Environment - there must be a trigger to shut it down
-1. Interacting with started/running Environment:
+1. Interacting with started & running Environment:
    - is it really needed?
    - for what use cases?
 1. Collecting internal telemetry about the Environment: